April 1, 2015

 The day before SATUC’s Head Director held a successful meeting with the Minister of Social Solidarity, Ms Ghada Waly, who expressed how excited she was by the project and how she was looking forward to helping support all the children involved.
 This level of institutional support for the 2015 SATUC Cup is a real endorsement of the charity’s long-term goals of empowering underprivileged children to overcome the hurdles they face in life.

 SATUC would like to thank them for their interest in the project and for the role they play in raising the profile of the 2015 SATUC Cup around the world.
-In particular, special thanks must go to all our Tournament Ambassadors and volunteers for their help in hosting such a unique event specially who has joined the SATUC team for the second time in 2 weeks, having recently been in London as a Guests of Honour to attend the official launch of the 2015 SATUC Cup at the Arab British Chamber of Commerce.
+In particular, special thanks must go to all our Tournament Ambassadors and volunteers for their help in hosting such a unique event especially those who have joined the SATUC team for the second time in 2 weeks, having recently been in London as a Guest of Honour to attend the official launch of the 2015 SATUC Cup at the Arab British Chamber of Commerce.